I Live in NYC—These Are the 2026 Heel Trends I'm Seeing Everywhere

 Peep-Toe Heels

-Shop Peep Toe Heels
+Shop Peep-Toe Heels

 Square-Toe Heels

 I forgot about square-toe block heels until I saw a friend of mine wearing a pair out and about.
 What I love about the city is the feeling of serendipity it always has.
-It’s as if I were meant to run into her so I could be reminded of how fun a shoe trend can be.
-I used to wear this trend as a child for special occasions, and now it's back and worn by the coolest girls I know.
-Square-toe block heels look phenomenal with a dress or skirt outfit, and they’re perfect for long wear, as the block heel offers much more support than a stiletto would.
+It's as if I were meant to run into her so I could be reminded of how fun a shoe trend can be.
+I used to wear this style as a child for special occasions, and now, it's back and worn by the coolest girls I know.
+Square-toe block heels look phenomenal with a dress or skirt outfit, and they're perfect for long wear, as the block heel offers much more support than a stiletto would.

 Shop Square-Toe Block Heels